innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

   - note: the 'Turn Windows features on or off dialog box can be obtained by doing the following: Click on Start and start typing 'Turn Windows features on or off' into the search bar;

-  - ensure the following Windows settings are enabled:
+  - ensure the following Windows settings are enabled: *Virtual Machine Platform* and *Windows Subsystem for Linux*

-    - Virtual machine Platform

-    - Windows Subsystem for Linux

 - start the Docker application: